elusivecodes/fQuery/README.md

 - `selector` is a query selector string, a *HTMLElement*, *NodeList*, *HTMLCollection*, [*QuerySet*](docs/QuerySet.md) or an array of nodes.
 - `x` is a distance (in pixels) along the X axis.
 - `y` is a distance (in pixels) along the Y axis.
-- `options` is an object containing properties to define how the distance should be calculated.
+- `options` is an object containing options for how the distance should be calculated.
     - `offset` is a boolean indicating whether the co-ordinates should be offset from the top left of the document, and will default to *false*.

 ```javascript